kermitt2/grobid-ner/grobid-ner/doc/build-and-install.md

-GROBID NER is a module of [Grobid](https://github.com/kermitt2/grobid) .
+grobid-ner is a sub-module of [Grobid](https://github.com/kermitt2/grobid).

-## Grobid Installation
+## Grobid installation

-GROBID is library for extracting bibliographical information from technical and scientific documents.
+Grobid is library for extracting and structuring the content of technical and scientific documents.
 The tool offers a convenient environment for creating efficient text mining tool based on CRF.

-Clone source code from github:
+Clone Grobid source code from github, version 0.6.0:

 ```bash
 > git clone https://github.com/kermitt2/grobid.git